 Developing a reading habit in a child is not an easy task.
 Also, getting them to read on a daily routine is not enough.

-Having valuable books at your disposal is key.
-With a plethora of printed and online children’s books all over, it’s hard to settle on the best.
+Having valuable books at your disposal is critical.
+With many printed and online children’s books, it’s hard to settle on the best.

 Take your child’s reading skills to another level using educational, informative, and entertaining books.

-Here’s a list of carefully selected, extremely rewarding books that will transform your child into a competent reader within no time.
+Here’s a list of carefully selected, enriching books that will transform your child into a competent reader within no time.

 Charlie and the Chocolate Factory – Roald Dahl